Before application

 A language certificate in the original version together with a certified translation into English or German has to be submitted during the registration process for an exchange semester.

 We accept English language certificates that comply with the Common European Framework of Reference for Languages (CEFR) at the B2 level at a minimum.
 We accept the total score from standardized tests, as long as it meets the minimum B2 requirement.
 Additionally, we accept certificates of passed English proficiency exams from your home university's language center, as long as they explicitly confirm a B2 level according to the CEFR.
-A list of accepted courses is stated above.
+A list of accepted language certificates is stated above.

 Please note: English native speakers and students studying at their home university in English are exempt from an English language proof.